joelngwt/joelngwt.github.io/_posts/quick-crash-course-for-setting-up-kubernetes-on-eks/2020-09-25-quick-crash-course-for-setting-up-kubernetes-on-eks.md

 `kubectl config set-context --current --namespace=example-development`

 Once this command is run, all future commands will operate under this namespace.
-To override this for a single command, add `--all-namespaces` (for listing resources) or `--namespace=my-namespace` (for creation, updates, or deletion).
+To override this for a single command, add `-A` (for listing resources) or `--namespace=my-namespace` (for creation, updates, or deletion).

+The command to change namespaces is rather long and hard to remember, so I'd recommend that you install this: [https://github.com/ahmetb/kubectx](https://github.com/ahmetb/kubectx)

+It will allow you to change namespaces easily by typing `kubens your-namespace-name`.

 ### kubectl Command Syntax
 kubectl commands are pretty well organized, following this structure: